opsteady/opsteady/docs/adr/0008-vault.md

 ## Context

-We need to store and use secrets throughout the whole CI/CD process for the creation and maintenance of environments.
-Besides secretes, we need to store different properties and configurations for rolled-out environments.
+We need to store and use secrets throughout the whole CI/CD process for the creation and maintenance of the platforms.
+Besides secretes, we need to store different properties and configurations for the rolled-out platforms.

 ## Decision